Marine-Rq/Marine-Rq/README.md

 ###  I'm Data Scientist 👩‍💻

 - 👩‍💻 I'm Data Scientist with a passion for delivering valuable data through analytical functions and data retrieval methods.
-- 🪐 Looking forward to global net zero, Mars (& the rest of space), and nuclear fusion
+- 🌱 I'm addicted to learning and growing every day.
 - :speech_balloon: Ask me about Analysis, ML, Exploratory data analysis !
 - :mailbox: You can reach me with the links below